modolabs/Kurogo-Mobile-Web/doc/Guide/helloworld.rst

 a site folder.

 The Kurogo Framework looks in a variety of locations for module data (see :doc:`tour`).
-In most cases you will want to create your module in your site's *modules* folder.
+In most cases you will want to create your module in your site's *app/modules* folder.

-Create a folder named *hello* inside the *modules* folder of your *SITE_FOLDER*.
-Note: if the folder does not exist, you will need to create it.
+* Create a folder named *hello* inside *SITE_DIR/app/modules*

 ==============================
 Creating the module class file